bobcat1993/mvp_twilio/twilio_flows/README.md

 ## Feature Subflows

+TODO(tonicreswell) Explain the interactions between Google Cloud Storage, Twilio (WhatsApp), Stripe, the API (which can be hosted on ngrok for testing or Heroku for launch), and the database.

 ### Welcome_Flow-v0.2

 The welcome feature, which welcomes new users to the app and talks them through the features available.